-By Julian “Skip” Olson, DVM, technical services veterinarian
+By Julian “Skip” Olson, DVM

-One of the most common energy sources in electrolytes is dextrose, which is also frequently used intravenously to rehydrate animals.
-However, a calf cannot meet its energy needs alone with an electrolyte, which is why it is recommended to keep a calf on a milk ration during times of illness.
+One of the most common energy sources in calf electrolyte products is dextrose, which is also frequently used intravenously to rehydrate animals.
+However, a calf cannot meet its energy needs with only an electrolyte, which is why it is recommended to keep a calf on a milk ration during calf health issues.

 Some common electrolyte ingredients to achieve a high SID include:

 If the metabolic acidosis is too severe, oral antibiotics cannot make the correction alone and the calf will need intravenous therapy.

 Alkalinizing agents are more commonly known as buffering agents used to achieve optimal blood pH levels.
 One of the most common alkalinizing agent ingredients you’ll find in calf electrolyte products is sodium bicarbonate, mostly because it helps counteract acidosis.

 Other ingredients you may see on an electrolyte label include acetate and propionate, both alkalinizing agents with several benefits.
 These buffering agents help facilitate sodium and water absorption, produce energy when metabolized and they don’t alkalinize the abomasum or interfere with milk clotting in the abomasum.

 When selecting electrolytes for calves, look for alkalinizing agents including a combination of bicarbonate, propionate and acetate.